Search

 Further reference:

-• The Bureau for Food & Agricultural Policy (BFAP) Baseline Agricultural Outlook 2023-2032, which has a chapter “Prospects for Agro-processing”.
+• The Bureau for Food & Agricultural Policy (BFAP) Baseline Agricultural Outlook 2023-2032 had a chapter “Prospects for Agro-processing”.

 • The United States Department of Agriculture’s Foreign Agricultural Service (FAS) puts out a “Food Processing Ingredients” report on what is happening in South Africa.
 Find the latest one on the Internet.